kgogov/sapui5-walkthrough/notes.md

   Each control extends `sap.ui.core.Element` that can only be rendered inside controls.
 * The namespace identifies all resources of the project and has to be unique. \
   If you develop your own application code or controls, you cannot use the namespace prefix **sap**, because this namespace is reserved for SAP resources.
+* Use `sap.ui.define` for controllers and all other JavaScript modules to define a global namespace.
+* Use `sap.ui.require` for asynchronously loading dependencies but without declaring a namespace, for example code that just needs to be executed, but does not need to be called from other code.
+  * Use the name of the artifact to load for naming the function parameters (without namespace).